icycoke/airline-query-system/README.md

 # Airline Query System
-An airline query system supporting sequential query and distributed query.
-The system is used to compare the time cost of querying airlines by sequential algorithm with the time costs of querying airlines by MapReduce algorithm.
+A simulation of part of an airline query system.
+The project contains implementation of three different algorithms including the Floyd-Warshall-like algorithm, the optimized sequential algorithm, and the MapReduce algorithm

+## Floyd-Warshall-like algorithm
+The Floyd-Warshall-like algorithm is implemented in com.flight.query.sequential.FloydWarshellQuery and run by com.flight.query.sequential.FWMain

+## Optimized sequential algorithm
+The optimized sequential algorithm is implemented in com.flight.query.sequential.SequentialQuery and run by com.flight.query.sequential.SequentialMain

+## MapReduce algorithm
+The MapReduce algorithm is implemented in com.flight.query.mapreduce.MRQuery

-## Sequential query
+## Other notes
+1. com.flight.query.Route is a required class representing a route
+2. com.flight.query.Route is a required class representing an airport
-The input airline datasets is in [./input/](https://github.com/icycoke/airline-query-system/tree/master/input).
+3. The input dataset is input/inputV1.txt.
+The dataset was downloaded from https://www.transtats.bts.gov/Fields.asp?Table_ID=236
-1. Run the Main.java in [./src/main/java/com/airline/query/sequential/](https://github.com/icycoke/airline-query-system/tree/master/src/main/java/com/airline/query/sequential).
-2. Input the start

-// TODO
+4. The implementation of MapReduce algorithm requires JDK 1.8 and Hadoop 2.7.7